wesleyaou/CSC433/README.md

-# CSC433
+# CSC433 Project
-A+ Labs: CSC433 Final Project
+# The A+ Labs: CSC433 Project

+Initial commit, to be changed when the project is started.